 You can also rent lifejackets if you’re not a competent swimmer and light refreshments are available for purchase at the tour desk.

 Need Travel Insurance?
 Click here for a free quote!

 SAN JOSE BEACH

-San Jose Beach on Carabao Island is the main beach area of the island featuring crystal clear waters and swaying palm trees along the shoreline.
+San Jose Beach is the main beach area of the island featuring crystal clear waters and swaying palm trees along the shoreline.
 San Jose Beach is postcard-material and makes for a great spot to get an Instagram-worthy photo.

 San Jose Beach is also very close to the center of the town where you’ll find several hotels, restaurants, eateries and bakeries.
-It is definitely the more touristic part of the island.
+It’s definitely the more touristic part of the island.

-Even though it’s the most touristic beach on Carabao Island there aren’t too many people on the beach as there are no day tours coming from Boracay Island that land here on San Jose Beach.
+Even though it’s the most touristic beach on Carabao, there aren’t too many people as there are no day tours coming from Boracay Island that land here on San Jose Beach.

 When I was on the island I saw no more than half a dozen tourists during the entire 2 days that I was there.
 This makes San Jose Beach a very quiet and tranquil place to explore.